STAY UP TO DATE

 Gemma has worked within health services and across large organisations in the resources, tertiary and not-for-profit sectors for the past 15 years.
 Involved in teams securing successful grants of more than 1.5 million dollars of research and practice funding, Gemma has undertaken a range of health promotion roles from managing state-wide mass-media campaigns, implementing education programs in prisons and supporting organisations to evaluate interventions.
 Gemma is currently Course Coordinator for postgraduate health promotion, Lecturer in the School of Public Health and Research Fellow with CERIPH at Curtin University.
 Gemma is the current national President for The Australian Health Promotion Association.

 Dr Jonathan Hallett

 Jonathan is a Senior Lecturer in the School of Public Health in the discipline of health promotion and teaches political theory and policy advocacy to public health students at undergraduate and postgraduate levels.
 Jonathan is also the OUA course coordinator for postgraduate public health and health promotion courses.
 Jonathan’s current research is focused on sex work regulatory models and health outcomes, transition pathways of refugee young people into higher education and the impact of dietary models on climate change.
-Jonathan is particularly interested in the ways in which vested interests and ‘morality politics’ influence the development of public policy to the detriment of the public good.

 Associate Professor Jonine Jancey